Master's in Counseling Psychology

 The program is structured so that students will attend class two evenings a week.
 Graduates of the program will meet the core educational requirements for Licensed Professional Counselor (LPC) in the State of Pennsylvania and will prepare students to complete additional state requirements for licensure post-graduation.

 There are many job openings for qualified, license-eligible counseling psychologists and counselors.
-For example, the need for substance abuse and behavioral health counselors is projected to grow significantly the rest of this decade.
-Private practices also employ substance abuse and behavioral health counselors and those with state licenses may operate their own practices.
+For example, the need for substance abuse and mental health counselors is projected to grow significantly the rest of this decade.
+Private practices also employ substance abuse and mental health counselors and those with state licenses may operate their own practices.

 A 29% percent expected job growth for mental health counselors also bodes well for employment opportunities.
 Mental health counselors work in a variety of settings that may include clinics, schools, hospitals, human service agencies, human resources, and in private practice.
 Students in this field can specialize in a broad range of mental health issues widening the scope of practice opportunities.